deeptools/deepTools/docs/content/list_of_tools.rst

     --ignoreDuplicates \
     --scaleFactor 0.5

-general principles
+General principles
 ^^^^^^^^^^^^^^^^^^

--  output format of plots should be indicated by the file ending, e.g.
+-  Output format of plots should be indicated by the file ending, e.g.
    MyPlot.pdf will return a pdf, MyPlot.png a png-file
--  all tools that produce plots can also output the underlying data - this can be useful in cases where you don't like the deepTools visualization as you can then use the data matrices produced by deepTools with your favorite plotting module, e.g. R or Excel
+-  All tools that produce plots can also output the underlying data - this can be useful in cases where you don't like the deepTools visualization as you can then use the data matrices produced by deepTools with your favorite plotting module, e.g. R or Excel